bge-barcoding/gene_fetch/README.md

 ### Optional arguments
 * `--protein-size`: Minimum protein sequence length filter.
 Applicable to mode 'batch' and 'single' search modes (default: 500).
 * `--nucleotide-size`: Minimum nucleotide sequence length filter.
 Applicable to mode 'batch' and 'single' search modes (default: 1500).
-* `s/--single`: Taxonomic ID for 'single' sequence search mode (`-i` and `-i2` ignored when run with `-s` mode). 'single' mode will fetch all target gene or protein sequences on GenBank for a specific taxonomic ID.
+* `s/--single`: Taxonomic ID for 'single' sequence search mode (`-i` and `-i2` are ignored when run with `-s` mode). 'single' mode will fetch all (or N if specifying `--max-sequences`) target gene or protein sequences on GenBank for a specific taxonomic ID.
 * `--max-sequences`: Maximum number of sequences to fetch for a specific taxonomic ID (only applies when run in 'single' mode).
+* `-b/--genbank`: Saves genbank (.gb) files for fetched nucleotide and/or protein sequences to `genbank/` (applies when run in 'batch' or 'single' mode).

 ## Examples
-Fetch both protein and nucleotide sequences for COI with default sequence length thresholds.
+Fetch both protein and nucleotide sequences for COI with default sequence length thresholds, and store the corresponding genbank records.
 ```
 python gene_fetch.py -e your.email@domain.com -k your_api_key \
                     -g cox1 -o ./output_dir -i ./samples.csv \
-                    --type both
+                    --type both --genbank
 ```

 Fetch rbcL nucleotide sequences using sample taxonomic information, applying a minimum nucleotide sequence length of 1000bp